 You do not have to wait until you see a sick or dead fish to realize all is not well in your aquarium.

-Even when you are just starting a new aquarium, you need to be testing the ammonia and nitrite levels as you carry out the cycling procedure before adding the fish.
+Even when you are just starting a new aquarium, you need to be testing the ammonia and nitrite levels.

-Test strips only give a rough idea of your aquarium’s water parameters.
+On that note, test strips are often used by beginners but only give a rough idea of the aquarium’s water parameters.

-Liquid test kits are reliable and very efficient in accurately measuring ammonia, nitrite, and nitrate.
+Liquid test kits, on the other hand, are reliable and very efficient in accurately measuring ammonia, nitrite, and nitrate.

-In case you’re new to fish keeping I should probably recommend a good liquid test kit, in case you’re new to fish keeping.
+I should probably recommend a good liquid test kit, in case you’re new to fish keeping:

 The Master Test Kit from API seems to be an excellent option, and many seem to agree.